noyrosenbaum/Networking_Course/Ex5/README.md

 #### Sniffer

-1. for Sniffer, run on seperate terminals:
+For Sniffer, run on seperate terminals:
-2. Terminal 1: \
+1. Terminal 1: \
 Go to this directory:
 ```sh
 cd ~/Networking_Course/Ex2/